Show All Answers

 - Always wash your hands after handling or touching medical sharps.
 Visit the AZDEQ web site to review guidelines.

 Residential rentals are taxable at 2.2% for the City of Surprise (unless you meet the exemption below).
 Residential rentals are not taxed by the State or County.
-You will need an Arizona State Privilege Tax ID# in order to report the rental tax collected for the City of Surprise.
-Please note that you are only applying for a program city license, so will pay the fee that corresponds with that particular city.
+You will need an Arizona State Privilege License in order to report the rental tax collected for the City of Surprise.
+Please note that you are only applying for a program city license, so you will pay the fee that corresponds with that particular city.
 The fee for The City of Surprise is $10.00.
-You will need to indicate on the application that the license type is “TPT For Cities Only”.
+You will need to submit a Transaction Privilege Tax City Only Application.

 2. Use a basic water filter (faucet, refrigerator, and or pitcher type filter) that is capable of removing chlorine from the water.